Erick strengthens into a Category 3 major hurricane approaching Mexico's coast

 Laura Velázquez, Mexico’s national civil defense coordinator, said Erick was forecast to bring “torrential” rains to Guerrero, Oaxaca and Chiapas in southern Mexico.
 The mountainous region along the coast is especially prone to mudslides with numerous rivers at risk of flooding.

-Guerrero Gov. Evelyn Salgado said all schools were closed Wednesday and the state had alerted all of the fishing and tourism operators to make their boats storm-ready.
+Guerrero Gov. Evelyn Salgado said all schools would remain closed and the state had alerted all of the fishing and tourism operators to make their boats storm-ready.
 Acapulco’s port closed Tuesday evening.
 Salgado said 582 shelters were set to receive people who might evacuate their homes.

 Having doubled in strength in less than a day, Erick was churning through an ideal environment for quick intensification.
 Last year, there were 34 incidents of rapid intensification — when a storm gains at least 35 mph in 24 hours — which is about twice as many as average and causes problems with forecasting, according to the hurricane center.